You have your sights set on a higher education.

-Dual enrollment – also known as concurrent enrollment – enables high school students to take college courses, taught by college professors, at their high school campus.
-These courses can also count toward your high school diploma, allowing students to get a head start on their higher education goals.
+Dual enrollment enables high school students or students attending a noncredit or adult education high school diploma or equivalency program the opportunity to take college courses, taught by college professors, at their school campus.
+These courses can also count toward your high school diploma (or adult equivalency) allowing students to get a head start on their higher education goals.

 How to Enroll

 Steps to Enroll as a Dual Enrollment student vary from college to college, but may include the following.